International Coal Sources

 Russia features two main players, Suek and KruTrade companies.
 Russia also exploits its geographical location and capacity to perform ground transportation to Europe, and the Far East, and exports coal to the Atlantic and Pacific regional markets.

 Five large companies operate in South Africa, which is considered to be among the largest coal exporters in the world, and was the leading exporter until 2003.
 The large coal mining companies in South Africa are South 32, Anglo American and Glencore.

 Until 2005, Australia was the largest coal exporter in the world, until Indonesia entered the market, currently exporting around 200M tons of steam coal per year.
-BHP Billiton, Anglo American and Glencore are the leading players in Australia.
+Glencore, Yancoal, BHP Billiton, Whitehaven and Peabody are the leading players in Australia.